Sarah-Dahan/hangman/README.md

-# hangman
+# Hangman Project

+## :page_with_curl: About
+This is a functional game of hangman with an on-screen keyboard and visual hangman display.
-I created this game on my own time in order to practice JavaScript.
-This was done with no prompts, outline or guidelines, so I definitely learnt a lot from creating hangman.
+This was a project I created on my own in order to practice vanilla Javascript.

+## :computer: How To Use
+Open in your browser with [this link](https://sarah-dahan.github.io/hangman/).

-## Technologies
+## :books: Technologies
-This game of hangman uses HTML, CSS, and JavaScript.
+- HTML
+- CSS
+- Javascript

+## :thumbsup: Feedback and Contributions
+Please feel free to contribute by [submitting an issue](https://github.com/Sarah-Dahan/hangman/issues) or [joining the duscussions](https://github.com/Sarah-Dahan/hangman/discussions).
+I appreciate your support and look forward to improving this project with your help!